 Places will be allocated up to the pupil Admission Number (AN) for Church Hill Infant School, which is 90 pupils in the normal year of entry (reception year).
-The Trust will not refuse admission where there are fewer applications than places.
-If there are more applications than places priority will be given to children whose parents applied on time, in the order given at section 9.
+The AN will NOT be exceeded regardless of living in or moving into the catchment area.

-The decision will either be to offer a place at a school or refuse the place where the admission of another child would prejudice the provision of efficient education or efficient use of resources, or because admission would breach the infant class size limit, see section 5.
+The decision will either be to offer a place at a school or refuse the place because: the school is full or because admission would breach the infant class size limit, see section 5.
 A refusal letter will also explain to the parent their right to appeal.